drewcrawford/wwdc-notes/24/SwiftUI essentials.md

 Join us on a tour of SwiftUI, Apple's declarative user interface framework.
 Learn essential concepts for building apps in SwiftUI, like views, state variables, and layout.
 Discover the breadth of APIs for building fully featured experiences and crafting unique custom components.
 Whether you're brand new to SwiftUI or an experienced developer, you'll learn how to take advantage of what SwiftUI has to offer when building great apps.

+Declarative user interface frameworks, sued to build apps across apple's platforms.
+Brand new apps, and incremental adoption with existing apps.
+SwiftUI is the right tool to use!

+* rich feature set
+* Rich interactivity
+* Requires less code
+* Incremental adoption

+# Fundamentals of views
+Which pet can do the best tricks?
+Over the course of this video, I'll use swiftUI to track pets, tricks, and how they stack up.

+Important to everything you do in SwiftUI.
+Every pixel you see is in some way defined by a view.

+* declarative
+* compositional
+* state-driven

 ###  2:30 - Declarative views
 ```swift
 Text("Whiskers")